Ten reasons why South Norwood is one of the best places to live in London

 1. Stanley Halls: Stanley Halls was designed, built and funded by local inventor and philanthropist Sir William Stanley between 1903 and 1911.
 Today, thanks to local groups, Stanley Halls has once again become the hub of the community hosting theatre workshops, weekly shows, live music and film nights.
 To book please visit: www.stanleyhalls.org.uk

 2. Norwood Junction Train Station: Formally named the Jolly Sailor, the larger and active Norwood Junction is only a few minutes to London Bridge and much less to Croydon.
-Twinned with the Overground places like Canary Wharf, Hoxton and Shoreditch are only a short hop away.
+Twinned with the excellent Overground service places like Canary Wharf, Hoxton and Shoreditch are only a short hop away.

-3. South Norwood Country Park: One of South Norwood's five parks, the country park is home to a lake and much wildlife while remaining a key site for nature conservation.
+3. South Norwood Country Park: One of South Norwood's five parks, the country park is home to a lake and wildlife while remaining a key site for nature conservation.
 Much history surrounds South Norwood's 125 acre Country Park.
 Walks and tours are available: www.friendsofsncp.org.uk

-5. South Norwood Lake: A park hosing the largest lake in the area.
+5. South Norwood Lake: A park hosting the largest lake in the area.
 The lake is used by Croydon Sailing Clubs.
 There is an cricket pavilion next to the lake that was once the setting for a cricket match between Sir Arthur Conan Doyle and W.G Grace's teams.